 Florida's Best Pools is family-owned, CPO C-105377, fully insured, and runs weekly routes through Boca Raton, Delray Beach, Fort Lauderdale, Highland Beach, Boynton Beach, Pompano Beach, Coral Springs, Coconut Creek, Wellington, and the surrounding South Florida service corridor.
 Same tech every visit (once your route is established).
 Photo-documented service reports on request.
 Month-to-month — no long-term lock-in.
 Built around 40+ years of combined founder experience between Matt Balog, Joe Ford, Ronald Liddell, and Doug Santiago.

-Request a free leak evaluation or call 954-347-1120.
+See how our leak detection works, request a free leak evaluation, or call 954-347-1120.

 Frequently Asked Questions